-Antonio Barluzzi is known as the ‘Architect of the Holy Land,’ he was an Italian architect that became famous for designing, among many others, the pilgrimage churches at the Garden of Gethsemane, on the Mount of Beatitudes, on Mount Tabor, and at the tomb of Lazarus in Bethany.
+Antonio Barluzzi is known as the ‘Architect of the Holy Land,’ he was an Italian architect who became famous for designing, among many others, the pilgrimage churches at the Garden of Gethsemane, on the Mount of Beatitudes, on Mount Tabor, and at the tomb of Lazarus in Bethany.

 Antonio Barluzzi was born in Rome on 26 September 1884.
 Barluzzi initially considered becoming a priest.
 On the advice of his spiritual mentor and the encouragement of his older brother Giulio, who was already an architect, he entered the engineering school at the Sapienza University in Rome to architecture.